bytesenseidk/Mixed-Applications/README.md

-# Python-Apps
+# Mixed Applications
-Full Python Applications
+A mix of applications written in Python